-- Program Description: Funds meals and snacks served to children enrolled in eligible summer programs.
-The meals and snacks must meet federal meal pattern requirements (U.S. Department of Agriculture requirements regarding the amount and types of food served for each meal for each age group). - Legal Basis: Federal entitlement program (Child Nutrition and WIC Reauthorization Act of 2004, Public Law 108-265) authorized in Code of Maryland Regulations 13A.06.01. - Funding Source: Federal funds.
-Amount of funding is based on number of meals and snacks served. - Fiscal 2006 Budget: The fiscal 2006 budget includes \$5.4 million in federal funds for Summer Program sponsors. - Eligibility: All children enrolled in summer programs sponsored by public or nonprofit schools, local government agencies, camps, or similar institutions.
-Sponsors must document that 50 percent of the children enrolled in the facility are eligible for free or reduced price school meals or that 50 percent of children in an area served by the site are approved for free or reduced price meals. - Participants: In fiscal 2005, 1.6 million meals and/or snacks were served. - Value of Benefit: Federal reimbursement rates are currently \$1.42 for breakfast, \$2.48 for lunch/supper, and 58 cents for snacks.
-The maximum daily benefit is \$4.48 (or \$179.20 a year, assuming 40 days).
+Program Description: Funds meals and snacks served to children enrolled in eligible

+Reauthorization Act of 2004, Public Law 108-265) authorized in snacks served.

+Code of Maryland Regulations 13A.06.01.

+Funding Source: Federal funds.
+Amount of funding is based on number of meals and

+Fiscal 2007 Budget: The fiscal 2007 budget includes \$4.1 million in federal funds for nonprofit schools, local government agencies, camps, or similar institutions.
+Sponsors must document that 50 percent of the children enrolled in the facility are eligible for free or reduced-price school meals or that 50 percent of children in an area served by the site are approved for free or reduced-price meals.

+Summer Program sponsors.

+Eligibility: All children enrolled in summer programs sponsored by public or for lunch/supper, and 59 cents for snacks.
+The maximum daily benefit allowable is \$6.59 (or \$263.60 a year, assuming 40 days).

+Participants: In fiscal 2006, 1.7 million meals and/or snacks were served.

+Value of Benefit: Federal reimbursement rates are currently \$1.47 for breakfast, \$2.56 and by improved nutritional services.

 Note: These benefits are received by the providers and are not available directly to families.
-The subsidy is assumed to benefit families indirectly through reduced activity costs charged to families and by improved nutritional services.
+The subsidy is assumed to benefit families indirectly through reduced activity costs charged to families